I have developed these principles as part of my advisory activities in order to minimise risks and maximise results.

 Protect confidential information.

-Be result-driven (incl. the chutzpah).
+Be result-driven (e.g., chutzpah).

-Connect the buyer, seller or decision-makers via corporate emails directly.
+Connect the buyer, seller, or decision-makers via corporate emails directly.

-Organise (video) calls between the buyer, seller or decision-makers.
+Organise (video) calls between the buyer, seller, or decision-makers.

-Arrange in-person meetings between the buyer, seller or decision-makers.
+Arrange in-person meetings between the buyer, seller, or decision-makers.

 In the event of a conflict of interest between the client and a personal relationship representing the counterparty, the priority should be protecting the client (cf. fiduciary duty, variable compensation…).